sixone11/simulation/README.md

    - run_simulation.sh : We could get n pairs of simulated data through running this script and this script is a supplementary for simulation.sh
      - The basic format of run this script is like: sh run_simulation.sh -o ${outdir} -n ${number}

-#  PART 3: The process of calculating the overlap in simulated data.
+#  PART 3: The process of calculating the overlap in simulated data

 1. Input